mikeshardmind/bg3modding/readme.md

 # Planned mods

+- Spell and feat rebalances (Yes, Yet another one of those...)
+- Merged list sorter (I'd like my feats and fighting styles in order...)

 See Issues tab for more details.

 Basically anything I feel like I can tweak to improve how the game feels on replay.